Philippine Labor Laws 101: A Comprehensive Guide for Employers

 The Philippines’ minimum working age is 15 years old.
 Any worker you employed before age 15 must have permission and be under the strict supervision of their parents or guardians.
 Additionally, you must ensure that the workload will not interfere with the child’s development or schooling.

-DOLE issues work permits for hazardous jobs to legal adults or 18 years of age.
+DOLE issues work permits for hazardous jobs to legal adults 18 years of age.
 In contrast, workers 15 years of age can only secure a work permit if the nature of the job is non-hazardous.

 Safe Working Conditions